-Responsibility for student conduct lies with the Vice President for Student Services, Dean of Students and the Student Services staff.
+Responsibility for student conduct lies with the Vice President of Enrollment and Student Services, Dean of Students and the Student Services staff.
 This group defines behavioral expectations and takes appropriate action in support of the rules of the University.

 Standard of Student Conduct